wsdt/TariffComparison-RESTApi/README.md

 13. Add Api Rate-Limiting
 14. Logging & Analytics: E.g. push to Firebase and visualize data with Grafana
 15. Add stricter CORS ruleset (esp. if used from UI later, ..)
+16. Enhance data model, but enough for current use-case.

 ### Interfaces
 I removed/skipped creating some interfaces for e.g. DTOs as I didn't had an explicit use-case in this project and think it would have been overengineered here.